Isabel Lyth

-Isabel Menzies Lyth born Isabel Edgar Punton (1917–2008) was a British psychoanalyst in the Kleinian tradition, known for her work on unconscious mechanisms in institutional settings.
+Isabel Menzies Lyth born Isabel Edgar Punton Menzies (September 12, 1917 – January 13, 2008) was a British psychoanalyst in the Kleinian tradition, known for her work on unconscious mechanisms in institutional settings.

 Life

-Born and raised in Scotland, Her mother was Sarah Curran (born Ness) and her father was the Revd Hugh Menzies.
+Born and raised in Scotland, her mother was Sarah Curran (born Ness) and her father was the Revd Hugh Menzies.
 Menzies went to Madras College with a scholarship and she graduated with a double first in economics and experimental psychology at St Andrews in 1939, and became a lecturer there from 1939-45.
 Thanks to Eric Trist, during the war she became involved with the group around W. R. Bion studying social dynamics in officer training at the War Office Selection Boards and in the relationships of prisoners of war at Civil Resettlement Units.
 Menzies then moved to London to join them at the Tavistock Institute; qualified as a psychoanalyst in 1954; and underwent a second training analysis with Bion himself.

 She married the analyst Oliver Lyth on 23 May 1975, in Hampstead.
 He died in 1981.